 Step 2: Find Your TikTok Video

-Step 3: Save to Photos
+Step 3: Save to Photos in 2 Taps

-Method 2: Download TikTok Directly to Camera Roll (No Watermark)
+Method 2: Download TikTok Directly to Camera Roll — No Watermark

 Step 1: Copy the TikTok Link